 Moosehaven was dedicated on October 3, 1922, and the first 20 residents arrived (mostly from Mooseheart) on November 1.
 During the first six months of operation, over 50 residents were admitted.
 By 1926, there were 144 residents.
 Known initially as the “City of Endeavor,” Moosehaven residents performed all of their own work and operated a successful dairy and farm.
 At various times, as many as 500 Moose members resided at Moosehaven.

-The Loyal Order of Moose is a fraternal and service organization founded in 1888.
-Together with the Women of the Moose, there are approximately 900,000 members in lodges and chapters across the US, Canada, and Great Britain.
+The Moose is a fraternal and service organization founded in 1888.
+There are approximately 900,000 members across the US, Canada, and Great Britain.

 You may have heard the saying, “A burden heavy to one is borne lightly by many.”
 This is at the core of the Moose organization and what makes us unique in our Lodges, local communities and charitable “cities” that we support.
 Our roots can be traced to 1888 and the founder of the Moose, Dr. Henry Wilson, who successfully established the first Lodge in Louisville, Kentucky.